Canadiens take Juraj Slafkovsky with top pick in NHL draft - NewsBreak

 Canadiens take Juraj Slafkovsky with top pick in NHL draft

-Slafkovsky, who was named MVP at the Beijing Olympics for leading the tournament with seven goals in seven games, started thinking this was possible after meeting the Canadiens at the NHL scouting combine in Buffalo.

-“I felt they were pretty interested,” said Slafkovsky, who was caught off guard when Montreal general manager Kent Hughes announced his name.
-“When I heard ‘from Slovakia’ I went, ‘Wow!’”
+“I didn’t even listen anymore,” he said.
+“I was like shaking and I had goosebumps.”

+Months after leading Slovakia to its first Olympic gold medal and being named tournament MVP, Slafkovsky made more history by becoming the first player from the country to be taken No. 1.
+Minutes later, countryman and Beijing Games teammate Simon Nemec went second to the New Jersey Devils.

-Nemec, who along with Slafkovsky are the highest-drafted players from Slovakia 22 years after Marian Gaborik went third to Ottawa in 2000.
+Slafkovsky and Nemec became the highest-drafted players from Slovakia, 22 years after Marian Gaborik went third to Minnesota in 2000.

 “I lost the words,” Nemec said.
-“We were kids and when we dream about NHL Draft."
+“We were kids when we dream about NHL draft.”

+Nemec was all smiles later when he and Slafkovsky embraced Filip Mesar, the third Slovak taken in the first round, also by Montreal at No. 27.
+It’s the first time Slovakia has had three players taken in the the first round, which also matched a record with 16 prospects born outside of North America being selected.

+The crowd at Bell Centre was fired up for the league’s first in-person draft since 2019, booing Commissioner Gary Bettman each time he stepped up to the microphone — until he said he had a trade to announce.
+There were some oohs and ahhs when Shane Wright, long projected to be the top pick in this draft even before the Canadiens won the draft lottery, was not taken in the top three.

+Wright said he’d have a chip on his shoulder and play with “a little more fire” after getting passed over by three teams at the top of the draft.

+The Canadiens kept everyone guessing in saying they were considering Slafkovsky, Wright and Cooley before the draft.
+And after answering that question by choosing the 6-foot-4 winger, Montreal made another splash by completing a trade.

-The Canadiens weren't done making moves in their first home draft since 2009.
-They traded defenseman Alexander Romanov to the New York Islanders for the 13th pick and moved that selection and the 66th to the Chicago Blackhawks for young forward Kirby Dach.
+The Canadiens traded defenseman Alexander Romanov to the New York Islanders for the 13th pick and moved that selection and the 66th to the Chicago Blackhawks for young forward Kirby Dach.

 It was the second dismantling move made Thursday by the Blackhawks, who also traded high-scoring winger Alex DeBrincat to the Ottawa Senators for three picks.

-The 6-foot-4 Slafkovsky, who has drawn comparisons to late Hockey Hall of Famer Clark Gillies and plays a bit like a young Jaromir Jagr, said he told the Canadiens on Thursday morning to take him.
+Slafkovsky, who has drawn comparisons to late Hockey Hall of Famer Clark Gillies and plays a bit like a young Jaromir Jagr, said he told the Canadiens on Thursday morning to take him.
+Confident as that sounded, Slafkovsky acknowledged he didn’t expect it to actually happen.

+“It was a really big surprise for me,” Slafkovsky said.
+“We had meetings but we don’t get to know almost anything from that meeting.
+I still could just guess when I was waiting for this.
+But now it’s reality.”

 Slafkovsky, who turned 18 in March, is among the most NHL-ready players in the draft after playing against grown men in Finland this past season and impressing at the Olympics with seven goals in seven games.
 The youngest player in the tournament was the biggest reason Slovakia won an Olympic bronze medal for the first time.